-In this course students will study macroeconomic theory as it relates to domestic and global policies on employment, national income, government spending, and the impact of foreign spending on domestic economies and foreign exchange markets.
-Students will use real world events and data as case studies in order to develop a better understanding of the driving forces behind domestic and international macroeconomic markets.
+In this course students will study macroeconomic theory as it relates to Macrodomestic and global policies on employment, national income, government economics spending, and the impact of foreign spending on domestic economies and 0.5 credit foreign exchange markets.
+Students will use real world events and data as Second Semester case studies in order to develop a better understanding of the driving forces behind domestic and international macroeconomic markets.
 In the final portion of the course, students will have the opportunity to develop their own solutions to a local/global issue of their choice (such as poverty, environmental pollution, and limited access to education) based on their new understanding of macroeconomic theory.
 This course is an excellent partner with, but not a prerequisite for, Microeconomics.
 It can serve as a prerequisite for Advanced Topics in Economics.